liblime/jspec/README.md

 Or view additional shell help

     $ jspec help shell

+When running the shell JSpec provides several commands:

+  - quit, exit
+    - Terminate the shell session
+  - p()
+    - Inspect the object passed

+Or add your own.
+In the examples below, `foo` will become a getter, so it can be invoked simply as `$ foo ` where as `bar` is a regular function which must be called as `$ bar("something") `.

+  Shell.commands.foo = ['Does some foo', function(){ return 'something' }]
+  Shell.commands.bar = ['Does some bar', function(o){ return 'something' }]

 ## Ruby on Rails

 No additional gems are required for JSpec to work with rails, although